I4-Projektseminar-HHU-2016/seminar-project-AlesiaVaranovich/Readme.md

-# Marktueberblick
+# Market Analysis Tool

-The project for analyze market data and graph visualization from different platforms
+The project for analysis of market data and graph visualization from different platforms

 ##Features
 - [x] simple and easily understandable GUI